XAKEPEHOK/lokilizer/readme.md

 The author reserves the right to monetize the app via embedded ads and donation links.

 For special commercial licensing, contact the author.

+## 📢 A Bit of Promotion for My Own Projects :)

+- [SalesRender](https://salesrender.com) – CRM for online sales.
+Best for online stores, call centers, and CPA networks.
+  Expert support at every stage of implementation.
+- [Ploito](https://ploito.com) - a virtual office for remote work.
+An application for organizing remote work with video walkie-talkie, telepresence effect, burnout prevention and employees health tracker.